LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 ## What is React?
 React is popular among progressive web app developers.
 This open-source, robust JavaScript library helps in building user interfaces based on UI components.
 React gains popularity in the software development industry because it allows developers to create lightweight apps with additional facilities: security, push notification, app-like look and feel, etc. Some popular companies that have become the early adopters of React are Instagram, Netflix, Airbnb, Uber Eats, Discord, the New York Times, etc.

-## Security Vulnerabilities in React and how to prevent them –
+## Security Vulnerabilities in React and How to Prevent Them
 React helps developers build a reliable, robust, and secure progressive web app, but these apps face certain security pitfalls also.
 Developers need to give prior attention to security vulnerabilities, which are often ignored due to faster app development cycles or more focus on product features.
 With the arrival of each new update in React having more features, the security flaws are getting unnoticed.
 Such unnoticed actions are increasing security concerns.
 Here is a list of top React security vulnerabilities that every React developer must address before delivering or deploying their apps.